ArtNooijen/codeatlas/README.md

 The CLI will:
 1. Fork `user/project` into `your-github-handle` (unless you already own it).
 2. Clone the fork into `--workdir`.
-3. Generate Markdown for every supported file using `qwen3:8b` (or any models you request).
+3. Generate Markdown for every supported file using `qwen3:8b` (or any models you request) plus optional Mermaid diagrams.
 4. Create/refresh `docs/` and `mkdocs.yml` inside the fork using MkDocs Material.
 5. Commit the changes; add `--push` to push them back to GitHub immediately.